Keyrose557/Webhacking/README.md

 - [ ] Steps to recreate:
 <br /> - Try common usernames in the TARGET's login page, guess common passwords.
 Maybe we'll get some helpful info
 <br /> - Kali is a great toolbox.
 Lets use our handy dandy tool WPSCAN to gather information on a TARGET
-<br /> - After some poking and proding with WPSCAN lets use our INTEL to test our might.
+<br /> - After some poking and proding with WPSCAN lets use our collected INTEL to test our might.
 Commense Brute Force Attack!!!
+<br /> - Have I been pwned?
+Lets use the compromised credentials
+<br /> Lets cause some damage...hmmm how about we just add a way to get back in.
+Add our own administrator ;)

 ### 2. (Required) Vulnerability Name or ID